aws/aws-cdk-rfcs/text/0249-v2-experiments.md

    less confusing. `grantWrite` will be visually separated than `exp_v1_grantWrite` and `exp_v2_grantWrite`.

-Advantage of adding the experimental addition as suffix:
+Advantages of adding the experimental addition as a suffix:

 1. Discoverability.
-When using the `Bucket` type in code, a user looking for a way to "grant" permission on the `Bucket` is likely to type "grant" in the IDE and look in the suggestion displayed by the autocomplete.
+When using the `Bucket` type in code, a user looking for a way to "grant" permission on the `Bucket`, is likely to type "grant" in the IDE and look in the suggestion displayed by the autocomplete.
 A method that starts with `grant` will be listed before a method that ends with it.
-   However, most IDEs will list method that contains "grant" in either part will be listed by autocomplete when a user types "grant".
+   However, most IDEs will list methods that contains "grant" in any part will be listed by autocomplete when a user types "grant".

 Alternatives:

 Using `v1` for visibility:

-- Rc_v1: release candidate.
+- Rc_v1: for release candidate.
-- Pre_v1: preview.
+- Pre_v1: for preview.

-**How will it look in all langues:**
+**How will it look in all languages:**

+> _to be completed once a naming scheme is decided_

 | scheme | TS  | Java | Python | .Net | Go  |
 | ------ | --- | ---- | ------ | ---- | --- |